nuonco/nuon/infra/vantage/README.md

 | docs | https://docs.vantage.sh/terraform/                                     |
 | tf   | https://registry.terraform.io/modules/nuonco/install-access/aws/latest |

+## The integration

+Involves creating a stack set and and instance of said stack set.
+We must use this method otherwise we won't have data from member accounts.
+This is done in tf.

 ## Historical: Out of Band

 Vantage was set up ahead of an intro call folloing their docs.
 The following